ahmadsolehin/Simple-Facebook-Login-Graph-API-JavaScript-SDK/README.md

 # Simple-Facebook-Login-Graph-API-JavaScript-SDK

-In this freestyle coding video I will implement Facebook login using the JavaScript SDK and we will take a look at the Graph API.
+implement Facebook login using the JavaScript SDK and we will take a look at the Graph API.
 We will also be working with the Graph API explorer and taking a look at the different permissions that we can request with the access token

 # Simple-step